XimeraProject/server/views/about/workshop.markdown

-Ohio State University hosted a second Ximera Workshop July 27--29, 2015.
+Ohio State University is hosting a third Ximera Workshop July 24--28, 2016.

 The goal of Ximera Workshops is to bring together